-These documents support response indicator: B5a.
-Air pollution.
-The documents include a fiche, datasheet and technical background document.
+These documents support response indicator B5a – Air pollution.
+The documents include a datasheet and technical background document.

-The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification, and nitrogen oxides and ammonia can contribute to terrestrial eutrophication.
+The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification; nitrogen oxides and ammonia can also contribute to terrestrial eutrophication.
 These pollutants arise mainly from burning fossil fuels and from livestock waste.
-Around a third of UK land area is sensitive to acidification, and a third to eutrophication (with some areas sensitive to both).
-Critical loads are thresholds for pollutant load above which significant harmful effects may occur on sensitive habitats, so statistics on critical load exceedance indicate the risk of damage.
+Around a third of UK land area (78,000 square kilometres) is sensitive to acidification, and a third (73,000 square kilometres) to eutrophication (much of this area is sensitive to both).
+Critical loads are thresholds for pollutant load above which significant harmful effects may occur on sensitive habitats; statistics on critical load exceedance indicate the risk of damage.

 Resource type Publication

 Topic category Environment